Azure/iot-central-paad/README.md

 - Commands logs to trace data in app.
 - Bluetooth Gateway (see [Bluetooth.md](./docs/Bluetooth.md) for documentation/implementation details)

+You can read more about all features with instructions [here](./docs/Features.md).

 ## Build and Run

 The application is available for both Android and iOS.